jrenaud90/CyRK/README.md

   - `0` - "RK23" Explicit Runge-Kutta method of order 3(2).
   - `1` - "RK45" Explicit Runge-Kutta method of order 5(4).
   - `2` - "DOP853" Explicit Runge-Kutta method of order 8.
+- `capture_extra` and `interpolate_extra`: CyRK has the capability of capturing additional parameters during integration.
+Please see `Documentation\Extra Output.md` for more details.

 ### Limitations and Known Issues